piqus/bfp4f-limiter/README.md

 Run via console:

 ```
-create-project piqus/bfp4f-limiter path/to/where/should/be/limiter -s dev
+composer create-project piqus/bfp4f-limiter path/to/where/should/be/limiter -s dev
 ```

 ### By extracting .ZIPs ###